 In my experience this is one of the hardest meditation techniques in the world.
 It is best practiced with a professional teacher.
-And indeed, I have taught this method to many people in my online meditation lessons.
+And indeed, I have taught this method to many people in my lessons.

-This is another excellent spiritual meditation script for beginners.
+This is another excellent spiritual meditation for beginners.
 It is very relaxing that comes from Kriya Yoga and Tantra.

 To perform this method, all we do is meditate while quietly reciting the mantra “Soham” or “Hamsa”.
 The mantra essentially means that you, the meditator, are made of divine energy.
 Read my guide for a deeper explanation.